Collard greens are a type of leafy green vegetable common in southern U.S. cooking.

 Note that simmering refers to a temperature range of 180 F to 205 F, so the water should not be at a full rolling boil.

 Separately you can sauté some onion and garlic, and maybe a sliced serrano pepper, and add them to the pot.
 When the greens are done (in anywhere from 30 to 60 minutes), remove the ham hock (or whatever you used), pull off the meat, chop it up and return it to the pot.
+You could also switch it up with this kale and collard greens recipe.

 The flavorful cooking liquid, known as "pot liquor," is highly prized, and is especially wonderful sopped up with homemade cornbread.